bytemine/mattersip/README.md

 Would signal that user bob has an incoming call from 1234567.

-### plugin settings
+### Plugin settings

-the settings of the plugin can be modified in mattermosts system console:
+The settings of the plugin can be modified in mattermosts system console:

 - Team Name: name of the team to join
 - Channel Name: name of channel to post status messages to
-- User E-Mail: email address of user to post the status messages as
+- User E-mail: email address of user to post the status messages as
 - Dashboard Secret: secret to use for protecting the dashboard
 - Hide Connection Messages: if true don't display off-hook and on-hook messages in status channel
 - Number-User Mappings: mapping from numbers to names in the format `<number>:<name>[,<number>:<name>]`, for example `123:bob,124:alice`

-the plugin enables two slash-commands:
+The plugin enables two slash-commands:

-- `/sip-dashboard`: shows a link to a HTML page which shows the current status of known clients. this page auto-refreshes.
+- `/sip-dashboard`: Shows a link to a HTML page which shows the current status of known clients.
+This page auto-refreshes.
-- `/sip-status`: shows the status of know clients in mattermost
+- `/sip-status`: Shows the status of known clients in Mattermost.

-## plugin status
+## Plugin status

-the health of the plugin can be checked using the URL https://mattermost.example.com/plugins/net.bytemine.sip/status
+Health of the plugin can be checked using the URL https://mattermost.example.com/plugins/net.bytemine.sip/status